Windows UI Library in the Windows App SDK (WinUI 3)

 The Windows App SDK was previously known as Project Reunion.
 Some assets, such as the VSIX extension and NuGet packages, still use this code name (these will be renamed in a future release).

 Windows App SDK is used in all documentation except where a specific release or asset still refers to Project Reunion.

 Release notes: For more details on WinUI 3 in the Windows App SDK, see WinUI 3 in the Stable channel release notes for the Windows App SDK

-Github: WinUI is an open-source project hosted on Github.
-Use the WinUI repo, to file feature requests or bugs, interact with the WinUI team, and view the team's plans for WinUI 3 and beyond on their roadmap.
+Github: WinUI is hosted on Github.
+Use the WinUI repo, to file feature requests or bugs, and interact with the WinUI team.

 Website: The WinUI website has product comparisons, explains the various advantages of WinUI, and provides ways to stay engaged with the product and the product team.